AmirHBana/AmirHBana/README.md

 - 👋 Hi, I’m AmirHossienBanayi
 - <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSRDj-Sl9AY15eDJtG-OhL5yBmGBU4nIkZ8tA&usqp=CAU"
   alt="say hi to world">
-- 👀 I’m interested in AI and flutter
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Front-end and python and c
+- 🌱 I’m know program language like  Django and python and c and flutter and AI and C++ and MATLAB and Dart
 - 💞️ I’m looking to be a employee for google compony or a big one
 - it is my dream to change the way of world with my hand when i use a tool such as programming
 - a way to help peaple life and get it easier